aws/aws-toolkit-vscode/.github/ISSUE_TEMPLATE/bug_report.md

 **Desktop (please complete the following information):**

 <!-- Tip: Use the 'About AWS Toolkit' option from the toolkit dropdown menu
- or 'AWS: About AWS Tooltkit' in the Command Palette. -->
+ or 'AWS: About AWS Toolkit' in the Command Palette. -->

 -   OS:
 -   Visual Studio Code Version: